simgrid/simgrid/docs/source/Models.rst

 Other kind of models
 ********************

-As for any simulator, models are very important components of the SimGrid toolkit.
-Several kind of models are used in SimGrid beyond the performance models described above:
+Models are key components of SimGrid, as they should be for any simulation framework, and beyond the above performance models SimGrid employs other models:

 The **routing models** constitute advanced elements of the platform description.
 This description naturally entails :ref:`components<platform>` that are very related to the performance models.
 For instance, determining the execution